ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <p>One option could be adding more features.
 Adding orbital-related features could help, since it is well-known that the distance of planets from their host stars often correlates with the planet's geologic properties.</p>

 <p>Another perspective takes a larger scope - why are planet classifications so important?
 Scientists agree consistently on what a planet even is, and the most we discover the diversity of exoplanets the less neatly things fit into categories.
-One criticism is also that by using categories like super-Earths or sub-neptunes, we base planets on our heliocentric conception of the universe. </p>
+One criticism is also that by using categories like Super-Earths or Sub-Neptunes, we base planets on our heliocentric conception of the universe. </p>

 <h3 align="center">Resources</h3>